-Johnny Ringo (1850-1882) – Stories vary as to Ringo’s real name, but he was known to have been born to a good family on May 3, 1850 in Green’s Fork, Indiana.
-They soon moved to Missouri where Ringo attended college.
+Ringo was born to a good family on May 3, 1850, in Green’s Fork, Indiana.
+The family later moved to Liberty, Missouri where Ringo attended college.
 The family moved again to California, but Ringo headed to Texas in 1869.
 There, he earned a deadly reputation in numerous gunfights and fought with Scott Cooley in the Mason County War of 1874-1876.
 For his actions in this feud, he spent almost two years in jail until charges were dismissed.

 Though he was a known antagonist of Wyatt Earp heavily involved with the Clantons, he was not a participant in the Gunfight at the O.K.
 Corral.
 In 1882, Ringo was found dead with a bullet in his brain.
 Though his death was ruled as a suicide, his gun was discovered fully loaded, and most believed it to be murder, some say by either Wyatt Earp or Doc Holliday.
 Ringo is buried a few yards from the tree where his body was found.
 The grave is located on a ranch southeast of Willcox, Arizona, on private property and can only be viewed with permission.

 By Kathy Weiser-Alexander, updated October 2019.